AZERBAIJAN – East (Baku, Quba, Lankaran, Yevlakh)

 The modern restored mosque is a classic example of Shirvan architecture with local limestone and three domes decorated with green and turquoise mirrors, and calligraphic inscriptions.

-The tomb is elaborate – a grill of steel balls, and blue, silver and gold bands surrounds the four tombs.
+The tomb is elaborate – a grill of steel balls, and blue, silver and gold bands surround the four tombs.
 The walls and dome of the tomb are equally spectacular in shiny emerald green tiles with gilt inscriptions.

 The small mosque is white marble carved with intricate florals and designs.
 The dome is also spectacular with emerald green tiles on the curve of the upper walls and on the lower walls of the dome with gilt Arabic inscriptions.
 Above it is turquoise tiles cut with 24 windows and covered in florals with emerald green at the top of the dome.
 It is a busy active place of worship.
 Free